 Provides an effective date of July 31, 2025.
-Nonprofit corporations and postsecondary institutions are not required to comply until July 31, 2029.
+Postsecondary institutions are not required to comply until July 31, 2029.

 Minnesota House Research Department provides nonpartisan legislative, legal, and information services to the Minnesota House of Representatives.
 This document can be made available in alternative formats.